mindriot101/mindriot101.github.io/content/2020-03-21-linux-debugging-tips.md

 ## Getting information about a process

 In the example above, we found out that process 142550 is listening on port 5000.
 What if we want to find more information about this process?
+For example, where the program was started from, what command is being run?

 ### The `/proc` filesystem